mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 To sum it up - even though nodejs does its job, I had strong feeling that it is not as mature as Python.
 And I'd rather use Python for such task in the future, so I can be sure that if something goes wrong, it is happening because I failed and issue can be traced relatively easy.

-Performance-wise, with WebSocket transport, CPython is on par with nodejs and PyPy is much faster than both.
+Performance-wise, with WebSocket transport, CPython is [on par](http://mrjoes.github.io/2011/12/15/sockjs-bench.html) with nodejs and PyPy is much faster than both.
 For long-polling, Tornado on PyPy is approximately 1.5-2 times slower than nodejs when used with proper asynchronous libraries.
-So, given current WebSocket adoption state, I'd say they're on par.
+So, given current WebSocket adoption state, I'd say they're comparable.

-Anyway, I don't see reason to switch to drop Python in favor of nodejs to implement realtime portion.
+Anyway, I don't see reason to drop Python in favor of nodejs for the realtime portion.

 Final notes
 -----------

-While one might argue that Python is not best language to write asynchronous code with.
-Sure, Erlang has built-in tools to write efficient and scalable applications (and there's [sockjs-erlang](https://github.com/sockjs/sockjs-erlang) too), but it is so much harder to find Erlang developers.
-Clojure/Scala are another great candidates, but Java is completely different world with own libraries, methodologies and conventions.
+While one might argue that Python is not best language to write scalable servers with.
+Sure, [Erlang](http://www.erlang.org/) has built-in tools to write efficient and scalable applications (and there's [sockjs-erlang](https://github.com/sockjs/sockjs-erlang) too), but it is so much harder to find Erlang developers.
+[Clojure](http://clojure.org/) and [Scala](http://www.scala-lang.org/) are other great candidates, but Java is completely different world with own libraries, methodologies and conventions.
 And it is still harder to find decent Clojure developer than to find good Python guy.
+[Go](http://golang.org/) is great, but quite young language without significant adoption.

+If you already have Python experience, you can achieve decent results by continuing using Python.
 In most of the cases, software development is trade-off between development costs and performance.
-And I think that Python is in good position, especially with [PyPy](http://www.pypy.org/).
+I think that Python is in good position, especially with help of [PyPy](http://www.pypy.org/).

-I hope this post will help you to get started with realtime Web using Python language.

 Anyway, if you have any comments, questions or updates - feel free to contact me.

 P.S.
-Diagrams were done with help of [draw.io](http://draw.io/) - I think I should mention this excellent and free service.
+Diagrams were done in [draw.io](http://draw.io/) - I had to mention this excellent and free service.